 While there are many known benefits to cloud computing, it is not always the right option for Government agencies.
 Some types of applications should be moved to the cloud earlier, and some can reasonably be deferred, while others may need never move to the cloud.
 In this article, we advise agencies to look to the private sector for motivations and examples of when companies move to the cloud, and what they move.
 Then, we demonstrate how lessons from those motivations and examples can be applied to Government.
-Finally, we provide specific recommendations how the Government can encourage and facilitate the right cloud computing decisions.
+Finally, we provide specific recommendations on how the Government can encourage and facilitate the right cloud computing decisions.

 President Obama introduced a cloud first strategy in 2011, when then US CIO Vivek Kundra directed agencies to consider a cloud computing option first.
 Any decision to spend funds for a traditional on-premise solution vs. a cloud alternative was required to be “fully justified.”
-President Trump is continuing the emphasis on cloud with the (draft) August 2017 “Report to the President on Federal IT Modernization.”
+President Trump is continuing the emphasis on the cloud with the (draft) August 2017 “Report to the President on Federal IT Modernization.”

-We believe that Government is right to hesitate, and to act carefully.
+We believe that Government is right to hesitate and to act carefully.
 Some types of applications should be moved to the cloud earlier, and some can reasonably be deferred, while others may need never move to the cloud.
 In evaluating options, it is helpful to look to the private sector for motivations and examples of when companies move to the cloud, and what they move.
 In many instances, lessons from those motivations and examples can be applied to Government.

-When and Why Private Companies Use the Cloud – Rules of Thumb
+When and Why Private Companies Use the Cloud –

-Private companies move their IT applications, data and operations to the cloud in ten instances:
+Private companies move their IT applications, data, and operations to the cloud in ten instances:

 - Unpredictable growth is likely.
-When Uber and Netflix first launched, each company had aspirations of enormous growth in their business, and in the need for IT to support that business volume.
-But it would have been imprudent for either company to bet on the specific volume of business they expected, and purchase IT servers for that volume, because there was too much uncertainty.
+When Uber and Netflix first launched, each company had aspirations of enormous growth in their business, and the need for IT to support that business volume.
+But it would have been imprudent for either company to bet on the specific volume of business they expected, and purchase IT servers for that volume because there was too much uncertainty.

 - Limited resources (capital, or calendar time).
 Companies more often rely on the cloud if they have scarce resources and are in a hurry (e.g., they want to get to market before competitors).
 In that case, companies do not want to dedicate funds to capital investments in IT, particularly during their first few years.
 This is most typical of start-up companies such as LinkedIn, which need to spend money on product development and marketing – not IT infrastructure.
 Paying only for what they use is a secondary benefit.
-Note that, as companies mature, gain easier access to capital and more predictable demand for IT, some transition from exclusive reliance on the commercial cloud to meeting part or all their infrastructure need with data centers that they operate themselves, “in-house.”
+Note that, as companies mature, gain easier access to capital and more predictable demand for IT, some transition from exclusive reliance on the commercial cloud to meeting part or all their infrastructure needs with data centers that they operate themselves, “in-house.”

 - Lack of available expertise.
-Companies that do not have (or do not want to maintain) the technical or management expertise to launch or manage a data center consider the cloud as less risky alternative.
+Companies that do not have (or do not want to maintain) the technical or management expertise to launch or manage a data center consider the cloud as a less risky alternative.
 One example is video game developer Zynga (maker of Farmville), which first launched its services on the cloud in 2007, transitioned to in-house data centers in 2011, but determined it did not have / could not attract sufficient expertise and thus transitioned back to public cloud hosting in 2015.

 - Fear of security risks from in-house hosting.
-A number of companies, (e.g., British American Tobacco) prefer to rely upon security practices, tools and experts from cloud computing providers, rather than establish and keep such practices up-to-date themselves.
-Those who do this tend to rely on cloud providers with heavily-used and well-protected IT assets in many geographies.
+A number of companies, (e.g., British American Tobacco) prefer to rely upon security practices, tools, and experts from cloud computing providers, rather than establish and keep such practices up-to-date themselves.
+Those who do this tend to rely on cloud providers with heavily used and well-protected IT assets in many geographies.
 They particularly rely on cloud providers to manage employee (and customer/partner) access to computing resources.
 Companies that choose to use the cloud to reduce cyber/hacking risks often include businesses with geographically dispersed employees.

 - Desire for early access to technological innovation.
-Many companies (such as AIG Edison Life Insurance) whose primary mission focus is not technology still feel a need to be at the forefront of technological innovation in order to appeal to youthful customers with convenient service formats, and to manage perceptions so as to appear as a modern and innovative brand.
+Many companies (such as AIG Edison Life Insurance) whose primary mission focus is not technology still feel a need to be at the forefront of technological innovation in order to appeal to youthful customers with convenient service formats and to manage perceptions so as to appear as a modern and innovative brand.
 In AIG Edison’s case, the company wanted thousands of customers to have access to mobile applications and customer support via smartphone, and to offer the same accessibility to its sales representatives.
 Rather than relying on its own infrastructure, or “bare metal” cloud servers, the company elected to acquire both cloud hosting and platform services from SalesForce.

 - Expectation of lower total cost of ownership: more efficient, lower price from cloud hosts.
-It is challenging to construct an apples-to-apples comparison of cloud hosting costs to self-operated data center costs (particularly because capturing labor effort and wage costs for self-operation is difficult, and because amortization of capital costs rarely occurs in government).
-Never the less, subject matter experts (and many lay people) perceive that economies of scale have a strong potential to make cloud costs lower – if the purchaser negotiates effectively and if the cloud provider passes along cost savings to the customer in the form of economical pricing.
+It is challenging to construct an apples-to-apples comparison of cloud hosting costs to self-operated data center costs (particularly because capturing labor effort and wage costs for self-operation is difficult, and because the amortization of capital costs rarely occurs in government).
+Nevertheless, subject matter experts (and many lay people) perceive that economies of scale have a strong potential to make cloud costs lower – if the purchaser negotiates effectively and if the cloud provider passes along cost savings to the customer in the form of economical pricing.
 This perception is illustrated in a study from the UK’s Bournemouth University, which found that SMEs identified “Cost Reduction” as the most frequent reason to use cloud computing services.